Local Area Traffic Management

 Bryan, TX 77805

-Please note that only speeding mitigation is being considered on a limited basis during 2016.
+Please note that only speeding mitigation is being considered on a limited basis at this time.
 Mitigation of cut-through traffic is not being considered at this time.

 If you have any questions about LATM, please call (979) 209-5900 or (979) 209-5030.